Sayuri Kamata: Career

 In the 49th general election for the House of Representatives on October 31, 2021, she again faced a close race with Akiba, but narrowly won by 571 votes, marking her return to national politics for the first time in 16 years and 10 months (Akiba was elected through proportional representation).
 In the Constitutional Democratic Party leadership election following the resignation of party leader Yukio Edano, she was one of Ogawa's supporters.
 The leadership election was held on November 30.
 Kamata voted for Ogawa in the first round of voting, and for Izumi Kenta in the runoff.

 On May 15, 2023, Constitutional Democratic Party leader Kenta Izumi appeared on BS Fuji 's news program Prime News and stated that the party would not cooperate with the Japanese Communist Party or the Japan Innovation Party in the upcoming House of Representatives election.
 The Communist Party rebelled.
 On May 22, the party announced its intention to actively field candidates in single-seat constituencies, even if it was in competition with the Constitutional Democratic Party.
 On June 16, Kamata and other members of the Constitutional Democratic Party launched the "Group of Volunteers to Achieve a Change of Government by Unifying Opposition Candidates" and held a press conference, calling on Izumi to correct course.
 The group's founders were Kamata, Tomoko Abe, Junya Ogawa, and Ichirō Ozawa; along with 20 others.
 Fifty-three members of the House of Representatives, more than half of the party's members, agreed, and the anti-Izumi movement came to the surface.

 In the leadership election held on September 23, 2024, Kamata was one of Yoshihiko Noda's supporters.

 On October 15 of the same year, the 50th general election for the House of Representatives was announced, with three candidates running: Kamata, Akiba, and the incumbent Japan Restoration Party member, Atsushi Hayasaka.
 On October 17, the Nihon Keizai Shimbun reported that "Kamata is fighting a solid fight.
 Akiba has secured 60% of the LDP's support base."
 The LDP faced headwinds due to the slush fund scandal, the Unification Church scandal, and the October 23 revelation of the payment of 20 million yen to an unofficial candidate.
 The general election was held on October 27.
 Immediately after the voting deadline at 8:00 PM, Miyagi Television Broadcasting reported that Kamata had been declared the winner, and she was elected to her fourth term.
 Akiba, who had a low rate of close losses, was unable to regain his seat through proportional representation and lost his seat.
 The Japan Restoration Party was unable to win a seat in the proportional representation block in the Tohoku region.
 As a result, Hayasaka also lost his seat.

-Policies
+Political positions

 Constitution

 Regarding constitutional reform, in a 2014 survey she answered "against", and in a 2017 survey she answered "somewhat against."